j2store/userguide/barclays_epdq_payment_plugin.md

 **Authorization**

-This you have to either manually or automatically capture it.
+You have to capture this either manually or automatically.

-For Sale, a successful payment will return Status code 9 and for Successful Authorisation 5.
-Both the cases will be treated as Success and Confrmed by the ePDQ plugin.
+For Sale, a successful payment will return Status code 9 and for a Successful Authorisation, the status code is 5.
+Both the cases will be treated as Success and Confrmed by the **ePDQ** plugin.